buckbaskin/buckbaskin.github.io/content/formak-weekly-2023-01-15.md

 # C++ Code Generation

-Starting the week, the PR was in a very experimental state.
+Starting the week, the PR was in an experimental state.
 The code was configured to generate C++ (really C) code from a sympy model.
 It's pretty simple at this stage: